lucyyu24/lucyyu24.github.io/about.md

 2. Personality structure: enneagram 7.
 In search of boundless freedom.
 Debilitated by claustrophobia and an inner restlessness searching for something that *ought to be more than this.*

 3. An inner messiness that wants to be seen -- to express itself by exploding in full ecstasy and color, peering through a cool exterior that edits, fears, and chastises.

+4. An alien -- in the world but not of the world -- on the journey home.